-- 1) Monthly delivery: \$0.34/KW of Reserved Capacity per month. - 2) Weekly delivery: \$0.07811/KW of Reserved Capacity per week. - 3) Daily delivery: \$0.01301/KW of Reserved Capacity per day during peak periods. \$0.01115/KW of Reserved Capacity per day during off-peak periods.
-The total demand charge in any week, pursuant to a reservation for Daily delivery, shall not exceed the rate specified in section B.(2) above times the highest amount in kilowatts of Reserved Capacity in any day during such week. - 4) Hourly delivery: The basic charge shall be that agreed upon by the Parties at the time this service is reserved and in not event shall exceed \$0.00081/KWH (peak) or \$0.00046/KWH (off-peak).
-The total demand charge in any day, pursuant to a reservation for Hourly delivery, shall not exceed the rate specified in section B.(3) above times the highest amount in kilowatts of Reserved Capacity in any hour during such day.
-In addition, the total demand charge in any week, pursuant to a reservation for Hourly or Daily delivery, shall not exceed the rate specified in section B.(2) above times the highest amount in kilowatts of Reserved Capacity in any hour during such week.
+- 1) Monthly delivery: the demand charge identified in Attachment H-1, tab "Projected Attachment H," line 12 multiplied by the amount of Reserved Capacity per month. - 2) Weekly delivery: the demand charge identified in Attachment H-1, tab "Projected Attachment H," line 13 multiplied by the amount of Reserved Capacity per week. - 3) Daily delivery: On-peak, the demand charge identified in Attachment H-1, tab "Projected Attachment H," line 14 multiplied by the amount of Reserved Capacity per day during on-peak periods.
+Off-peak, the demand charge identified in Attachment H-1, tab "Projected Attachment H," line 15 multiplied by the amount of Reserved Capacity per day during off-peak periods.
+The total demand charge in any week, pursuant to a reservation for Daily delivery, shall not exceed the rate specified in section A(2) above times the highest amount in kilowatts of Reserved Capacity in any day during such week. - 4) Hourly delivery: On-peak, the demand charge identified in Attachment H-1, tab "Projected Attachment H," line 16 multiplied by the amount of Reserved Capacity per hour during on-peak periods.
+Off-peak, the demand charge identified in Attachment H-1, tab "Projected Attachment H," line 17 multiplied by the amount of Reserved Capacity per hour during off-peak periods.
+The total demand charge in any day, pursuant to a reservation for Hourly delivery, shall not exceed the rate specified in section A(3) above times the highest amount in kilowatts of Reserved Capacity in any hour during such day.
+In addition, the total demand charge in any week, pursuant to a reservation for Hourly or Daily delivery, shall not exceed the rate specified in section A(2) above times the highest amount in kilowatts of Reserved Capacity in any hour during such week.